"I noticed you're the VP of Sales at [Company]..."

 That combination usually means one of two things: either you're scaling a motion that's working, or you're rebuilding after some turnover.
 Either way, getting 5+ new reps productive fast is going to be critical.

-Most enablement leaders I talk to say their biggest challenge isn't training content—it's knowing which accounts new reps should actually prioritize.
+Most enablement leaders I talk to say their biggest challenge isn't training content.
+It's knowing which accounts new reps should actually prioritize.

 We help teams identify which accounts have active buying signals so new reps spend time on real opportunities, not static lists.